 Welcome to The Tommy Cooper Society

-A very warm Welsh welcome to the Society's updated website.
-Please bear with us as we develop it over the coming weeks, and we welcome any constructive comments on how to improve the site, as well as any pictures and any facts or trivia you may wish to contribute about the great man.
+A very warm Welsh welcome to the Society's website.
+We welcome any constructive comments on how to improve the site, as well as any pictures and any facts or trivia you may wish to contribute about the great man.

 Tommy Cooper - A Short Biography